przemekm1998/new_movies_db/README.md

 | Batman Begins | Nominated for 1 Oscar.
 Another 14 wins & 72 nominations. |
 | Shutter Island | 11 wins & 65 nominations. |

+Commands working but still to be described: --add, --highscores --compare_by